AntonTheGoblin/BriCLI/README.md

     // If we just handled the last command send the CLI prompt. if (numberOfCommands == 0)
     {
-        BriCLI_SendPrompt(cli);
+        Bricli_SendPrompt(cli);
     }
 }
 return result;
 ```
-This approach also lets you pass false to <code>BriCLI_CheckForEol</code> to prevent BriCLI from altering the RX Buffer should you need to.
+This approach also lets you pass false to <code>Bricli_CheckForEol</code> to prevent BriCLI from altering the RX Buffer should you need to.

 ### State Change Events
 Internally, BriCLI tracks 4 different states: